Plasma gasification commercialization: Hurlburt Field, Florida, USA (PyroGenesis Canada Inc.)

-On April 26, 2011, the Air Force Special Operations Command (AFSOC) inarguated its Transportable Plasma Waste to Energy System (TPWES) facility, located at Hurlburt Field, near Fort Walton Beach Florida, USA.
+On April 26, 2011, the Air Force Special Operations Command (AFSOC) inaugurated its Transportable Plasma Waste to Energy System (TPWES) facility, located at Hurlburt Field, near Fort Walton Beach Florida, USA.
 The facility was designed, constructed and commissioned by Montreal-based PyroGenesis Canada Inc., and the unit deployed at the facility was based on the company's Plasma Resource Recovery System (PRRS) technology.
 The plant was designed to process 10.5 metric tons per day of municipal solid waste, as well as hazardous and biomedical waste.
 The syngas generated by the process was fed to an internal combustion engine to produce electricity, while the inorganic fraction of the waste feed was converted into an inert, vitrified slag which could allegedly be used for building materials.
 The system was designed to be energy neutral and transportable.

 The plant, which cost $7.4 million to construct, was closed and sold at a government liquidation auction in May 2013.
 The opening bid was $25.
 The winning bid was sealed.